loginaway/DeepWalk/README.md

 ## About me

 Hi there, I am currently an undergraduate at Fudan University, majoring in Data Science.
-If you have any question, create an issue and feel free to contact me by
+If you have any question, please file an issue or contact me by

 loginaway@gmail.com